nginxinc/nginx-gateway-fabric/tests/graceful-recovery/graceful-recovery.md

 8. Exec back into the NGINX container and check that `http.conf` and `config-version.conf` were not changed.
 9. Send traffic through the example application and ensure it is working correctly.
 10. Check that NGF can still process changes of resources.
-    1. Delete the HTTPRoute resources by running `kubectl delete -f cafe-routes.yaml` in `/examples/https-termination`
+    1. Delete the HTTPRoute resources by running `kubectl delete -f ../../examples/https-termination/cafe-routes.yaml`
     2. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
     3. Send traffic through the example application using the updated resources and ensure traffic does not flow.
-    4. Apply the HTTPRoute resources by running `kubectl apply -f cafe-routes.yaml` in `/examples/https-termination`
+    4. Apply the HTTPRoute resources by running `kubectl apply -f ../../examples/https-termination/cafe-routes.yaml`
     5. Inside the terminal which is inside the NGINX container, check that `http.conf` and `config-version.conf` were correctly updated.
     6. Send traffic through the example application using the updated resources and ensure traffic flows correctly.